alantech/alanlang-homepage/src/why_alan.md

 ### Implicit parallelization over arrays, events and IO

 Alan is implicitly parallel because its compiler and runtime recognizes and exploits opportunities for parallelization across the computing resources available without being told to do so.
 We have constrained the language a bit to provide better opportunities to do this.
-This results in nimbler codebases than those built with languages or frameworks that use parallel programming constructs such as use threads, actors, channels, locks, futures, promises etc.
+This results in nimbler codebases than those built with languages or frameworks that use parallel programming constructs such as threads, actors, channels, locks, futures, promises etc.

 ### Race conditions and most runtime errors impossible

-Deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overlow, array out-of-bounds access, etc, are not possible in Alan.
+Deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overflow, array out-of-bounds access, etc, are not possible in Alan.
 Only out-of-memory errors persist, but they are impossible to avoid.
-This makes Alan codebases easier to maintain and develop in because errors are typically caught at compile time.
+This makes Alan codebases easier to maintain and develop in because runtime errors are nearly always caught at compile time.

-### Granular third party permission
+### Granular third party permissions

 Alan's module resolution mechanism includes built-in support for defining mocks to make testing easier.
-The same mechanism allows you to prevent third party dependencies from having access to standard libraries that they should not have access to or you do not want to give them access to.
+The same mechanism allows you to prevent third party dependencies from having access to standard libraries that they should not have access to, or you do not want to give them access to.

 ### No GC pauses